-3. 2 Preparation and Submission of Grant Close-Out Plan and Budget
+2. Preparation and Submission of Grant Close-Out Plan and Budget

 - 1. The Country Office (CO) should use the same work plan and budget format under the Grant Agreement for the Grant Close-Out Plan and Budget.
-All grant closure activities including balances of commitments incurred during the implementation period, which are likely to be settled during the grant closure period must be stated in a Grant Close-Out Plan and Budget. - 2.
+Grant Closure activities that are already included in the approved Work Plan and Budget for the final year of the grant do not need to be included again in the Grant Close-Out Plan and Budget.
+All other grant closure activities in addition to commitments incurred during the implementation period, which are likely to be settled during the grant closure period must be stated in a Grant Close-Out Plan and Budget. - 2.
 Grant Closure activities for anticipated closure [1] can include administrative matters such as final accounting and reporting.
-For example: - o submission of disease Grant Close-Out Plan to relevant parties for review; - o external evaluation of disease implementation; - validation of the Financial Closure Report (meeting expenses); - submission to the relevant parties of project final reports and a detailed list for transfer of equipment; - finalization of audit of SRs; - submission to Global Fund of Financial Closure Report; - o reconciliation and clearance of accounts; and - transfer or disposal of programme assets, and related costs.
-For example: - \circ ~ report on complete and detailed inventory of project assets; and - finalization of transfer of assets. - 3.
-Grant Closure activities for unanticipated closure can include: - activities to complete discrete projects that have already been substantially started (for example, distribution of bed nets already delivered); - continuation of treatment while the Country Coordinating Mechanism (CCM) prepares a request for Continuity of Services; and - a minimum level of programmatic activity to ensure the programme is maintained while the CCM looks for other sources of funding.
+For example: - submission of disease Grant Close-Out Plan to relevant parties for review; - external evaluation of disease implementation; - submission of draft final project reports to UNDP; - validation of the Final Programme Report (meeting expenses); - submission to the relevant parties of project final reports and a detailed list for transfer of equipment; - o finalization of audit of SRs; - submission to Global Fund of final reports; - reconciliation of accounts; and - transfer or disposal of programme assets, and related costs.
+For example: - report on complete and detailed inventory of project assets; and - finalization of transfer of assets. - 3.
+Grant Closure activities for unanticipated closure can include: - activities to complete discrete projects that have already been substantially started (for example, distribution of bed nets already delivered); - continuation of treatment while the Country Coordinating Mechanism (CCM) prepares a request for Continuity of Services; and a minimum level of programmatic activity to ensure the programme is maintained while the CCM looks for other sources of funding.

-To complete these Grant Closure activities, the Grant Close-Out Budget will need to include lines for General Management Services (GMS), Delivery Enabling Services to Projects (DES), relevant and necessary staff costs, and if applicable, site visit costs, meeting costs etc. The staffing needs should be carefully considered to ensure adequate capacity to manage the activities and reporting that will only occur after the Programme (Grant) Ending Date.
+To complete these Grant Closure activities, the Grant Close-Out Budget will need to include lines for General Management Services (GMS), Direct Project Costs (DPC), relevant and necessary staff costs, and if applicable, site visit costs, meeting costs etc. The staffing needs should be carefully considered to ensure adequate capacity to manage the activities and reporting that will only occur after the Programme Ending Date.
 If the programme staff members are not staying in the CO after this date, the CO needs to ensure that any relevant transfer of knowledge is secured for the final Global Fund reporting requirements.
-Please find here two examples of supporting documents submitted for closure in Djibouti (2023) and Sao Tome and Principe (2022).